 2030 Goals

-- Install pollinator gardens at 100% of schools to be used as on-site field trips/ laboratories
+- Install native plant gardens at 100% of schools to be used as on-site field trips/ laboratories

 - Promote Pollinator Pathway & Green Corridor programs so that residents and businesses understand the importance of their participation.
 Encourage participants to certify their landscape and prominently display signage to promote the programs